kagisearch/kagi-docs/orion/src/support-and-community/troubleshooting-webpage-issues.md

 The gear icon also allows you to access other [Website Settings](../features/website-settings.md) that allow more granular control when troubleshooting.

+## Empty Cache

+If you encounter sluggish loading of web pages and/or switching tabs, try Develop menu -> Empty Cache.

 ## iOS & iPadOS

 iOS and iPadOS don't have the Compatibility Mode feature.
 But, you can disable [content blockers](../privacy-and-security/ad-tracking-blocking.md) for specific websites where they cause problems.